Heat Treating Aluminum

 - Precipitation Hardening: Also called artificial aging, a precipitation-hardened part is heated and cooled to create larger particles, or precipitates, of metal in an impurity phase that stops the movement of grains along dislocations.
 This distributes any alloying elements throughout a part to increase the quality of an alloy and greatly increases the hardness and tensile strength of a heated part.

-- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat treatment refers to heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
-This rapid cooling “locks” the disrupted grain structure into place quickly, leading to a part that will continue to harden as it fully cools to room temperature.
+- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat treatment is the process of heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
+The rapid cooling part of the solution heat treatment process “locks” the disrupted grain structure into place quickly, leading to a part that will continue to harden as it fully cools to room temperature.

 Aluminum Heat Treatment

-Anchor Harvey produces a few key standard temper designations for most forged aluminum parts:
+Anchor Harvey produces a few key standard temper designations for aluminum heat treating of most forged parts:

 - O (Annealed): This designation simply refers to a fully annealed part.
 This part is nearly as soft as possible for its base alloy, perfect for machining or more forge work.

-- T4 (Solution Treatment and Naturally Aged): T4 tempered alloyed aluminum parts are initially solution treated to lock in a grain structure and then left to sit at room temperature for a few days.
+- T4 (Solution Heat Treatment and Naturally Aged): T4 tempered alloyed aluminum parts are initially given a solution heat treatment to lock in a grain structure and then left to sit at room temperature for a few days.
 This allows the metal to harden, but without disrupting the quick artificial aging process.

 - T6 (Solution Heat Treatment and Artificially Aged): T6 tempered alloyed aluminum parts are solution heat treated to initially harden the part and achieve a good grain structure and even solution of alloying elements.
-However, the final part is then precipitation hardened to gather some impurity phases and achieve a harder product than can be achieved through natural aging.
+However, the final part of the solution heat treatment process is then precipitation hardened to gather some impurity phases and achieve a harder product than can be achieved through natural aging.

 Anchor Harvey’s proprietary, on-the-go in-house heat treatment process is coordinated with the entire production process for a higher quality of forged aluminum parts.
 No matter what customers require, the complete forging shop at Anchor Harvey can ensure that your parts are engineered with every step in mind, forged with precision, and heat-treated to perfection all without ever leaving the premises.
 Request a quote today.